 - Understanding why you are grinding your teeth

-- Physical mechanisms and barriers to stop you grinding your teeth, e.g. mouth guards
+- Physical mechanisms and barriers to stop you from grinding your teeth, e.g. mouth guards

 - Drug therapies such as non-steroidal anti-inflammatory drugs like ibuprofen to relieve pain and reduce any swelling